Well Being and Social Prescribing

 One of the key lessons to remember is the importance of strength and muscle mass for a long and healthy life.
 As Canadian-American physician Peter Attia, renowned for his work in longevity medicine, points out, strength is about using muscle to generate force.
 “If you aspire to enjoy playing with your great-grandchildren, prioritizing muscle mass is essential.
 After all, no one in their nineties has ever wished for less muscle.”

-We hold weekly workshops at Woodchester Mansion and other venues but for group bookings we can come to you.
+We hold weekly workshops at Breakheart Quarry, Dursley and Oakraven Field Centre, Mitcheldean and other venues but for group bookings we can come to you.

 © Copyright.
 All rights reserved.